The original, independent guide to Lisbon

 Martim Moniz – Graca – Portas de Sol – Se Cathedral – Rua Conceição (southern Baixa) – Chiado – Sao Bento – Estrela - Campo Ourique

-Note: The tram does not stop outside the castle and it is still a steep walk to the entrance.
+Note: The tram does not stop outside the castle, and it is still a steep walk from the closest tram stop up to the entrance to the castle.

 The number 28 tram rushing through the streets of Lisbon

 Insider tip: If you purely want to ride the Remodelado trams, and are not too bothered by the route, consider taking the E24 instead of the E28.
 This is a newly opened tram route connects Praça Luís de Camões to Campolide, and as it is less famous, there are always seats available.

 The number 28 tram passes through many of the most interesting districts of Lisbon and this section details the main tourist sights along the route.

 Estrela - A calm and prosperous district.
 The tram stops in front of the Basílica da Estrela with its ornate Baroque facade and huge domed roof.
 Opposite the Basilica is the pleasant Jardim da Estrela, a popular park among Portuguese families and a great place to relax after a long day of sightseeing.

 The tram in front of the Basílica da Estrela